-- Note 1: The address of Special Function Register, 'TBLPAG', has changed from 0x32 to 0x54 in the PIC24FJXXXDA1/DA2/GB2/GA3 family. - 2: In the cases where legacy programming specification code from other device families is used as a basis to implement the PIC24FJXXXDA1/DA2/GB2/GA3 family programming specification, special care must be taken to ensure all references to 'TBLPAG' in any existing code are updated with the correct opcode hex data for the mnemonic and operands (as shown below).
+The address of Special Function Register, TBLPAG, has changed from 0x32 to 0x54 in PIC24FJXXXDA1/DA2/GB2/GA3/GC0 family devices.

+In those cases where legacy programming specification code from other device families is used as a basis to implement the PIC24FJXXXDA1/DA2/GB2/GA3/GC0 families' programming specification, special care must be taken to ensure all references to TBLPAG, in any existing code, are updated with the correct opcode hex data for the mnemonic and operands (as shown below).

-PIC24FJXXXDA1/DA2/GB2/GA3 Family
+PIC24FJXXXDA1/DA2/GB2/GA3/GC0 Families